Weak randomness in graphons and theons: VC dimension and weak randomness

 Let us extend $(z,w)$ to a point in $X^{V(G)}\times [0,1)^{\binom{V(G)}{2}}$ by defining $z_{v_0}\df x_{v_0}$ and

 for every $u\in V(H)$.
 It is straightforward to check that $(z,w)$ yields an off-diagonal copy of $G$ in $W$, concluding the proof. \end{proof}

-Our next objective is to show that for families of graphs $\cF$ that are closed under substitutions and induced subgraphs, determining whether $\cF$ has NIP is reduced to determining whether the family of prime graphs of $\cF$ has NIP.
+Our next objective is to show that for families of graphs $\cF$ that are closed under substitutions and induced subgraphs, determining whether $\cF$ has bounded VC~dimension is reduced to determining whether the family of prime graphs of $\cF$ has bounded VC~dimension.
 To do so, we need a variation of the definition of VC~dimension.

 \begin{definition} Given a non-trivial graph $G$, the \emph{$\VC'$~dimension} of $G$ (denoted $\VC'(G)$) is the largest size of a set $U\subseteq V(G)$ that is \emph{almost shattered} by the edge relation of $G$ in the sense that for every non-empty $A\subsetneq U$, there exists $v\in V(G)$ such that $N_G(v)\cap U = A\setminus\{v\}$.
 By convention, we also let $\VC'(K_0)\df 0$. \end{definition}